youngguang/live/intl.en-US/Product Introduction/Global acceleration.md

 ## Introduction {#section_srl_krc_5db .section}

-Global acceleration function aims to create a high-speed channel across region between the video capture region and the play source station, so that the video can be transmitted using the shortest, and the optimal link between the the video capture region and the play region, to help your business solve the problem of video lagging or high delay.
+Global acceleration function aims to create a high-speed channel across region between the video capture region and the play source station, so that the video can be transmitted using the shortest, and the optimal link between the video capture region and the play region, to help your business solve the problem of video lagging or high delay.

 ## Advantages {#section_em5_krc_5db .section}